 "I have subspecialised into Interventional Radiology.
-Unfortunately the moratorium does not take that into account and District of Workforce Shortage / area of need is based on general radiology.
-Secondly the distribution of District of Workforce

-Shortage / area of need is based on Medicare provider numbers.
-With large radiology practices requesting provider numbers for all radiologist at all sites there is not a true District of Workforce Shortage / area of need knowledge, especially not for Interventional Radiology."
+Unfortunately the moratorium does not take that into account and DWS/ area of need is based on general radiology.
+Secondly the distribution of DWS / area of need is based on Medicare provider numbers.
+With large radiology practices requesting provider numbers for all radiologist at all sites there is not a true DWS / area of need knowledge, especially not for Interventional Radiology."